SaladTechnologies/salad-applications/CONTRIBUTING.md

 We love a good idea.
 Do you have one?

-Consider jumping into the [Feature Requests category on our community forums](https://forums.salad.com/c/feature-requests) or the [#feature-requests channel on the SaladChefs Discord server](https://discord.gg/salad).
+Consider jumping into the [Feature Requests category on our community forums](https://forums.salad.com/c/feature-requests).
+You may submit your ideas or upvote existing suggestions there.
 The community may have some interesting insights.

 ## Changing Code